tianocore/edk2/AppPkg/Applications/Python/Python-2.7.10/Py2710ReadMe.txt

                                 EDK II Python
                                    ReadMe
+                                Version 2.7.10
-                                 Release 1.02
+                                 Release 1.00
-                                 18 Jan.
-2013
+                                  3 Nov.
+2015

 1. OVERVIEW
 ===========
-This document is devoted to general information on building and setup of the Python environment for UEFI 2.3, the invocation of the interpreter, and things that make working with Python easier.
+This document is devoted to general information on building and setup of the Python environment for UEFI, the invocation of the interpreter, and things that make working with Python easier.

-It is assumed that you already have either UDK2010 or a current snapshot of the EDK II sources from www.tianocore.org, and that you can successfully build packages within that distribution.
+It is assumed that you already have UDK2010 or later, or a current snapshot of the EDK II sources from www.tianocore.org, and that you can successfully build packages within that distribution.

 2. Release Notes
 ================
   1)  All C extension modules must be statically linked (built in)
-  2)  The site and os modules must exist as discrete files in ...\lib\python.27
+  2)  The site and os modules must exist as discrete files in ...\lib\python27.10
   3)  User-specific configurations are not supported.
   4)  Environment variables are not supported.